openstack/security-doc/security-guide/source/identity/federated-keystone.rst

 Protocol
     Contains information that dictates which Mapping rules to use for an incoming request made by an IdP.
 An IdP may support multiple protocols.
-There are three major protocols for federated identity:
-    OpenID, SAML, and OAuth.
+There are three major protocols for :term:`federated identity`: OpenID, SAML, and OAuth.

 Unscoped token
-    Allows a user to authenticate with the Identity service to exchange the unscoped token for a scoped token, by providing a project ID or a domain ID.
+    Allows a user to authenticate with the Identity service to exchange the :term:`unscoped token` for a :term:`scoped token`, by providing a project ID or a domain ID.

 Scoped token
     Allows a user to use all OpenStack services apart from the Identity